 My First Solo Nightlife Experience In Thailand

-I travelled to Phuket, Thailand for the ultimate solo birthday trip and purposely chose to stay in Patong for the first half of my trip as this beach resort town is famously known for its bustling nightlife, variety of activities, and markets and plenty of restaurants.
+I travelled to Phuket, Thailand for the ultimate solo birthday trip and purposely chose to stay in Patong for the first half of my trip as this beach resort town is famously known for its bustling nightlife, variety of activities, markets and plenty of restaurants.
 I wouldn’t really consider myself a hardcore party girl, but I do love to dance to good music and sometimes experience nightlife in a new country.
 Patong has a popular road called Bangla where the best nightlife happens.
-My plan was to hopefully meet people during the day and join them in their night adventures which worked for the first few days of my holiday here.
-The night before my first solo nightlife experience, I had met some lovely girls at Illuzion club on Bangla road, exchanged numbers and planned to meet at the same club at an agreed time the next night.
+I planned to hopefully meet people during the day and join them in their night adventures which worked for the first few days of my holiday here.
+The night before my first solo nightlife experience, I had met some lovely girls at the Illuzion club on Bangla road, exchanged numbers and planned to meet at the same club at an agreed time the next night.
 I was super excited and relieved as I didn’t have to worry about venturing out alone.

 The next night I got to the club and walked a few steps, patiently looking out for the girls I had planned to meet.
 I went around the club, scoping the area, trying not to look awkward while doing this and hoping to bump into the girls but this never happened.